-- U.S. Installations: Section 9.3 of the current edition of the NFPA 54/ANSI Z223.1, Air for Combustion and Ventilation and applicable provisions of the local building codes. - Canadian Installations: Part 8 of current edition of the CAN/CSA-B149.1, Venting Systems and Air Supply for Appliances and all authorities having jurisdiction.
+- U.S. Installations: Section 9.3 of the NFPA 54/ANSI Z223.1-2012, Air for Combustion and Ventilation and applicable provisions of the local building codes. - Canadian Installations: Part 8 of CAN/CSA-B149.1-2010, Venting Systems and Air Supply for Appliances and all authorities having jurisdiction.